igordejanovic/rustemo/docs/src/grammar_language.md

 - float number
 - string in double or single quotes
 - keywords `true` or `false` for boolean values

+These meta-data are supported syntactically but are not used at the moment.
+In the future semantic actions will have access to these values which could be used do alter building process in a user defined way.

 ### Example
 This test shows various meta-data applied at both rule and production level.